 MJHS Palliative Care

 Palliative care is the treatment of the pain, symptoms and stress associated with a serious illness.
-A patient can receive palliative care at any age and any stage of an illness, whether the illness is terminal or not.
+A patient can receive palliative care at any age and any stage, whether the illness is terminal or not.
 Palliative care is not dependent on prognosis and it does not replace a patient’s primary treatment.
 Instead, it works together with the treatment the patient is already receiving.